brunomancuso/ErisTerminal/README.md

 		}
 	}

+In case one need to insert records(or prepare the database) before a test case is executed we could solve it in the builders, or simple do it in the test case just before creating the service

 ### Example 2

 Another interesting example would be, lets say we need to authorize a credit card with a third party service.
 Because the third party api probably might not have an public testing end point, we might be forced to interface in some point in our code and write our simulator that simulates the response that the third party service should respond.